Wednesday, February 8, 2012

 Inside, you’ll discover 22 simple sleep training techniques that are guaranteed to have your baby sleeping through the night, without using harsh cry it out methods.
 You can also download our free “7 Minute Baby Sleep Solution” report here.

-33 Responses to “Ferber Method Reviewed”
+45 replies to "Ferber Method Reviewed"

 I am the mother of 4.
 The Ferber method was recommended by my Ped for the first child, worked wonders, he is now 12 and he still wakes a night but is very well equipped to go back to sleep.
 As a pre-teen he gets 9 + hours of sleep per night and is a well balanced healthy child.
 I also have an infant and she has been “ferberized” quite painlessly and is a very scheduled sleeper.
 The stress of “cry it out” is with the parent.
 It is my job as a parent to develop healthy habits and a rigid routine sleep schedule is my responsibility.
 The earlier the rigid schedule is introduced,the less “crying out” occurs.